BREAKING: former Nagorno-Karabakh state minister Rubin Vardanyan arrested by Azerbaijan on the enclave’s border

 Since then he has devoted himself to philanthropy with a particular focus on training the next generation of business leaders.
 Among his many projects he was also the first president of the Moscow School of Management Skolkovo, Russia’s leading business school.

-Following Russia’s invasion of Ukraine last year, he is one of the few leading Russian businessmen to renounce his Russian citizenship in September 2022 and moved to Nagorno-Karabakh where he has been working to build up the would-be independent state.
+Following Russia’s invasion of Ukraine last year, he is one of the few leading Russian businessmen to renounce his Russian citizenship in September 2022 and move to Nagorno-Karabakh where he has been working to build up the would-be independent state.

 In addition to his business in Russia, Vardanyan has also invested heavily in Armenia and owns the country’s leading commercial bank, Ameriabank.